gyx1997/json-collector/README.md

 # json-collector
-Collect json objects and convert to structured data with SQL query support。
+Collect json objects and convert to structured data with SQL query support.

 This tool is used for filtering duplicate Json data and save them for advanced query.
-The motivation that I create this tool is that I need to crawl paginated data from api like posts (threads) of forums; I also don't want
-Duplicate post(s) may be caught if api with parameter `page` are simpled used, especially for crawlers with low frequency (in this situation, newly replied posts will be displayed on first page as usually they are sorted by reply time).
+The motivation that I create this tool is that I need to crawl paginated data from api like posts (threads) of forums; I also don't want duplicate post(s) may be caught if api with parameter `page` are simpled used, especially for crawlers with low frequency (in this situation, newly replied posts will be displayed on first page as usually they are sorted by reply time).
-So this tool .
+So this tool would be helpful when crawling medium amount data and save it for further processing.
 In future a server will be developed based on this tool, to accept objects from crawlers and save the data in backend database (it may use MySQL backend for larger data).

+As it is for my personal purpose, tests are not fully conducted.
+Pull requests on fixes, or new features are welcome.
 It is also welcome to expand this tool on other data collection scenarios.
-Pull requests on fixes, or new features are also welcome.

 ### Features
 + Accept nested json objects with conversion to structured data.